smathilakath/Project-Barack47/README.md

 #### Class Client (aka Customer in Simulation) contains:
   - The following variables: the int money representing how much money the customer has and int ssn to represent the social security number(AAdhar ID/Voter Id) and customer identifier.
-The class contains two booleans to represent the stages of going through the passport office: pictureTaken to indicate whether the customer has successfully interacted with the Picture Clerk and received a photo, and applicationAccepted to denote whether or not the customer's application has been accepted after interacting with the Application clerk.
+The class contains two booleans to represent the stages of going through the barack office: pictureTaken to indicate whether the customer has successfully interacted with the Picture Clerk and received a photo, and applicationAccepted to denote whether or not the customer's application has been accepted after interacting with the Application clerk.
 There is an additional Boolean, bribed, that keeps track of whether the customer has currently bribed during this line, or not.
 The bribe boolean is reset with each line that the customer is in.
 The int selfIndex represents the customer's own position in the customer queue (making it easier for the clerk to call).
   - The int currClerkIndex represents the current clerk who the customer is speaking to's index.
   - The following methods:
    - moveUpInLine(), which will allow a customer with greater than or equal to 700 RS to change their bribed variable to true for the following line that they are in, and result in a net loss of 600 RS for the customer,